 Our project grew out of our frustration at teaching introductory college courses and observing the poor quality of high school computer science preparation many students had.
 Indeed, we found that students who had taken high school computer science were often worse off than those who hadn't.
 Instead of merely complain about this phenomenon, we set out to work with high schools to address it.
 Over a decade later, ours is one of the most successful high school outreach programs, with adoption at numerous schools and universities across several continents, and over 95% approval ratings for our workshops.

 Over the years, we have expanded our vision.
 We are on a mission to turn Computing and Programming into an indispensable part of the liberal arts curriculum.
 Computing and Programming teach skills just as fundamental as, and closely related to, essay writing in English and problem solving in mathematics.
 Below we outline some of the highlights of our approach.
-To learn more, please look at our materials and consider attending one of our events, including free summer workshops.
+To learn more, please look at our materials.

 Addressing the “Blank Page” Syndrome

 One of the most pressing problems that the beginning student of programming (or of any other creative art) encounters is what we call the Blank Page Syndrome: the student, given a problem statement, confronts a blank page...and doesn't know how to begin.
 Some students attempt to piece together a program by trial-and-error, often unable to offer a rationale beyond “Well, it seems to work...” for what their program really does or why it does that.
 Equally often, they stare helplessly at the blank sheet and conclude they must not be qualified for this discipline.